 - Sala de los Abencerrajes - It features a beautifully gold, blue, red and brown decorated ceiling, with the support columns springing and forming arches.
 The visual effect offered by this element is truly impressive, and it is the same in the case of the over 500 stalactites decorating the portion of the ceiling shaped like a dome.

 No visit of Spain would be complete without a tour of this one of a kind architectural masterpiece.

 Arts are a fundamental part of the Spanish culture, and Picasso and Goya are the names on everyone's lips, especially as far as painting is concerned.
 While the former is perceived more as an universal spirit, the latter is known for representing memorable scenes from the history of the country and for portraying important figures of the Spanish high society of his time.

 Francisco Goya was born on the 30th of March, 1746, in the town of Fuendetodos from Aragon, one of the most important historic regions of Spain.
-When he was 14, Goya became the apprentice of Jose Luzan, a famous painter of that time, then, he began to study with Anton Raphael Mengs, another famous painter, a favorite of the nobles at the Spanish Court.
+When he was 14, Goya became the apprentice of Jose Luzan, a famous painter of that time, then, he began to study with Anton Raphael Mengs, another famous painter, a favorite of the nobles at the Spanish Court and hand held GPS.

 However, Goya began to manifest his personality and to develop his unique style, using light, delicate tonalities and fine shades under the guidance of Francisco Bayeu, whose sister Josefa he married in 1773.

 This is when his road to fame began, a great number of court officials and highly ranked noblemen, such as the Crown Prince Don Luis, the Count of Floridablanca, and, last but not least, the Duke of Alba and his wife, commissioning Goya to paint their portraits.